-The Warburton Mountain Bike Destination project is centred around the township of Warburton and would include construction of 44 new mountain bike tracks totalling approximately 186 km.
-The tracks would occur in groups located in slightly separate areas extending across the forested slopes of Mount Donna Buang, Mount Little Joe and Mount Tugwell, within the Yarra Ranges National Park and two state forests.
+The Warburton Mountain Bike Destination project is centred around Warburton (Figure 1, overleaf).
+The project will see construction of 44 new mountain bike tracks totalling approximately 186 km.
+The tracks would occur in groups extending across the forested slopes of Mount Donna Buang, Mount Little Joe and Mount Tugwell, within the Yarra Ranges National Park and two state forests.

-As part of the project, a new visitor's hub (main track head) is proposed at the Warburton Golf Course, with the existing carpark to be upgraded to accommodate a nominal 177 cars, a new shelter, and four or five wash bays to be used by mountain bike riders.
-Three other track heads are proposed: a new area located on top of Mount Tugwell, off Mount Bride Road which will include a carpark, a bus turnaround bay, toilet and picnic area; another at Mount Donna Buang track head which will include upgrades to the existing carpark, toilet and picnic area, and lastly the establishment of parking and connecting tracks at Wesburn Park.
+A new visitor's hub (main track head) is proposed at the Warburton Golf Course, with the existing carpark to be upgraded to accommodate a nominal 177 cars, a new shelter, and four or five wash bays for mountain bikes.
+Three other track heads are proposed: a new area located on Mount Tugwell, off Mount Bride Road, will include a carpark, a bus turnaround bay, toilet and picnic area; another at Mount Donna Buang will include upgrades to the existing carpark, toilet and picnic area; and the third at Wesburn Park will establish parking and connecting tracks .
+The project will also build two bridges for bicycles to pass over the Yarra River and Old Warburton Road.